Cupolas of Capitalism

 1978-82, Old State Capitol restoration / Shepard Associates.

-New State Capitol at 402 S. Monroe St. (behind old capitol and bordering S. Duval & W. Pensacola Streets) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model of both old and new capitols from Google 3D warehouse.
+New State Capitol at 402 S. Monroe St. (behind old capitol and bordering S. Duval & W. Pensacola Streets) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model of both old and new capitols from 3D Warehouse.

 1972-1977, New State Capitol designed and built / Edward Durell Stone of New York, NY in a joint venture with Reynolds, Smith and Hills of Jacksonville, FL.